softworkz/emby-wiki/Playback-Guidelines.md

 With direct streaming, it is also recommended to use either a file extension that matches the original file, or use the alias with no extension.

-## Encoding
-If none of these options apply, then the server's encoding features should be utilized.
-Please see the encoding articles for details.

 ## Seeking
 Client-side seeking will not be available when transcoding.
 In order to seek you'll have to stop the stream and start a new one using the StartTimeTicks parameter.
 When direct streaming, the file will be served statically and client-side seeking will be possible.

-Note that the server caches transcoding output if the process completes before playback is stopped.
-This will allow the output to be served statically the next time the item is played.